arduino/docs-content/content/software/app-lab/7.cli/1.cli/apps-lab-cli.md

 title: 'Manage Apps Using Arduino App CLI'
 overwriteSidebar: Arduino App CLI
 description: Learn how to use the Arduino App Lab CLI, the command line interface for launching Apps on your board.
-author: Karl Söderby
+author: 'Karl Söderby, Ernesto Voltaggio'
 tags: [UNO Q, Linux, CLI]
 ---

 Manage your modular Apps through the `arduino-app-cli`, the command-line engine behind Arduino App Lab.
 This tool allows you to build, start, and stop applications directly from your board's terminal or remotely via ADB and SSH.

-The `arduino-app-cli` is pre-installed on the board and can be accessed either through using the terminal on the board itself, or by accessing the board's terminal from a host computer via Android Debug Bridge (ADB).
+The `arduino-app-cli` is pre-installed on the board.
+You can run it from a terminal on the board itself, or from a shell opened on your computer.
+Arduino App Lab opens that shell for you, as described below.

 ## Requirements